crankler/crankler.github.io/_news/announcement_4.md

 ---

-Our [FootVision]() paper is resubmited by IEEE Robotics and Automation Letters.
+Our [FootVision]() paper was minor revision and resubmited by IEEE Robotics and Automation Letters.
 <!-- Paper, website, and code will be avaliable soon. -->